The Camp Kitchen Project – Build your own Chuck Box

 When it comes to camp cooking, an organized camp kitchen or chuck box is key.
 You could just buy an Action Packer by Rubbermaid and call it a day, or you could step up your game and build a wooden camp kitchen that your grandkids will use one day.
 It’s easier than you think to build your own camp kitchen and all you really need to build it is a cordless drill and some basic woodworking skills.
+Here’s a step by step overview on how to build your own custom camp kitchen.

 Step 1: The Plan